DilipTheProgrammer/TSAI/Assignments/Session1-16Aug2025/README.md

 - **Kernels:** Kernels are feature extractors that perform convolution over the image to extract features.
   _Example:_ In the biryani example, the observer who differentiates peas, carrots, rice is the kernel.

----

 ## Q2.
 Why should we only (mostly) use 3x3 Kernels?

 **Answer:**
 - 3x3 kernels help build anything we want efficiently.
-- Big companies like NVIDIA, INTEL, and AMD have hardware-accelerated 3x3 kernels.
+- Big companies like NVIDIA, INTEL, and AMD hardware-accelerate 3x3 kernels.
 - 3x3 kernels are odd-sized, providing symmetry with a center line, unlike even-sized kernels.

----

 ## Q3.
-How many times do we need to perform 3x3 convolution operation to reach 1x1 from 199x199?
+How many times do we need to perform 3x3 convolutions to reach 1x1 from 199x199?

 **Answer:**
 - 99 times

 **Calculation:**
-Starting from 199×199, each 3x3 convolution reduces the spatial dimension by 2 (one pixel from each side), so:

 1. 199x199 → 197x197
 2. 197x197 → 195x195
 3. 195x195 → 193x193